How to Play in Stretched Resolution Valorant: All GPU Guides

 Setup Valorant Stretched Resolution for AMD GPU Users

-- Make sure you download and have the AMD Radeon graphics app
+- Make sure you download the AMD Radeon graphics app

 - Right-click on your Desktop and open AMD Radeon Software